 IPv4 Subnet Calculator

-This calculator keeps the existing subnet UI intact while adding the context that search engines and AI assistants need to understand what the tool actually produces.
+This calculator explains the subnet result alongside the form so engineers, students, and administrators can see what the tool produces.
 Enter an IPv4 address, a CIDR prefix, or the related constraints shown in the form to calculate the network address, broadcast address, wildcard mask, host range, and address counts for a subnet.

 That makes the page useful for engineers planning VLANs, administrators validating firewall objects, students learning binary subnetting, and support teams verifying whether a host falls inside the expected network.
 The calculation itself is deterministic, but the surrounding guidance explains when the raw math is enough and when local policy still matters.